devmount/sloth.css/docs/pages/components/loader.md

 ---
 title: 'Components: Loader - Sloth.css'
-description: Loader component of Sloth.css.
+description: Loaders indicates a busy state or ongoing process
+tags: variants accent success alert neutral size double button
 ---

 ## Loader

 A loader indicates a busy state, giving visual feedback for users that a process currently takes some time.
 This reassures the user, that an action got triggered in the first place and is still working or progressing.

-### Loader colors
+### Loader variants

 Use the `loader` class to add a loading indicator.
 The loadinng indicator is in accent colors per default.
 Use the `neutral`, `success` and `alert` classes to change the color accordingly.